 How do I get into these careers?

-While none of these jobs require a university degree, some training and education is either highly recommended or necessary.
+While none of these jobs requires a university degree, some training and education are either highly recommended or necessary.
 For example, many restaurants require either previous experience or, at the very least, certification for basic kitchen skills.
 Industries like hospitality often operate through referrals of friends and former co-workers, so it’s important to use opportunities to create industry connections.

 For many of these roles, leadership and management skills will come into play.
 Having guidance from experts in these areas will accelerate your career and ensure your leadership skills are top-notch.